JBusch2010/queues/README.md

     - They should perform the same task that your Java apps do
 - Confirm that as you publish, you are seeing your app and the lambdas handle the queued messages at scale

+## Feature Tasks : Lab 38: SNS Notifications

+- Create an SNS Topic
+    - Name this topic “TaskComplete”
+- Create a Lambda function that creates a subscriber
+    - The lambda function should take in a phone number as the event parameter
+    - This phone number should be registered as an “SMS” subscriber to your topic
+- Create a Lambda function that triggers a notification
+    - This lambda function should publish a message to your topic
+    - Once published, SNS should then send a text message to the the subscriber you created in the previous step

 ## Code
 - [Github - Logger](https://github.com/JBusch2010/queues/tree/master/logger/src)
 - [Github - SQS](https://github.com/JBusch2010/queues/tree/master/sqs/src)